test11.gif

 Read This First

-I suggest that you do an internet search for possible funding that you may be able to use along with a PASS Plan.
-Click Here to go to the Pass Plan Page for more information.
+We suggest that you do an Internet search for possible funding that you may be able to use along with a PASS Plan.
+Please visit our PASS Plan tab for more information about the Plan to Achieve Self Support.

-Also check out your State Vocational Rehabilitation programs and see if they have any grants that are available.
-Again use their funds along with a PASS plan.
+Also check out your State Vocational Rehabilitation programs and see if they have any grants that are available; use their funds along with a PASS plan.

-ALL of these sources are going to require you to write a business plan.
+ALL of these sources are going to require you to write a business plan, if self-employment is your goal.

 Small Business Start Up Funds

-A PASS Plan is like a grant for the disabled to start a small business, go to school, or work.
-You do not have to pay it back as longs as you follow your Plan.
-Before you get to excited, you will have to write up a business plan, which you will need to take to SCORESBDC, or a college to have them review your plan and agree with it's feasibility.
-Social Security will be giving you the funds so your credit rating does not neccesary disqualify you.
-The Social Security funds will not come as a lump sum, but as a monthly payment.
+A PASS Plan can assist you in starting a small business, go to school, or work.
+You do not have to pay it back as long as you follow your Plan.
+Before you get too excited, you will have to write up a business plan, which you will need to take to score, SBDC, or a college to have them review your plan and agree with it’s feasibility.

-With a Social Security PASS Plan, you can get funding to help you start a small business of your own.
-The PASS Plan funds can be used to:
+With a Social Security PASS Plan, you can get assistance to help you start a small business of your own.
+The PASS Plan can be used to:

 A PASS Plan is like a grant for the disabled.
 As long as you: (1) put in a quality effort, (2) do what you agree to do in the PASS Plan, (3) spend the money where you said you would, you will not have to pay it back.